·4 min read

 }

-Embeddings: The Model Matters Less Than You Think
+Embeddings: Research Suggests the Model Matters Less Than You Think

-That last one is huge.
-If someone asks "How do you handle data encryption at rest?" and your knowledge base has the answer filed under "Storage Security Protocols," the question-enriched embedding bridges that vocabulary gap.
+That last one should be huge for RFPs.
+If someone asks "How do you handle data encryption at rest?" and the knowledge base has the answer filed under "Storage Security Protocols," the question-enriched embedding should bridge that vocabulary gap.

-Pure vector similarity search isn't enough.
-Here's why.
+Pure vector similarity search probably isn't enough.
+Here's my reasoning.

 The Keyword Problem